r-causal/tidysmd/README.md

-**Note: tidysmd has been subsumed under the [halfmoon package](https://r-causal.github.io/halfmoon/); all the functions in this pacakge are re-exported in halfmoon.
+**Note: tidysmd has been subsumed under the [halfmoon package](https://r-causal.github.io/halfmoon/); all the functions in this package are re-exported in halfmoon.
 While tidysmd will remain on CRAN, we recommend using the halfmoon package instead**

 The goal of tidysmd is to easily create tidy data frames of SMDs.